d0sl/doc-site/content/en/quick/requirements/_index.md

 For this, we should to implement the language, as well as provide a convenient editor (or IDE Integrated Development Environment) that would allow to create D0SL documents and even immediately run.

-There are various ways to reach this, but we choosed as a bases the powerfull Jetbrains MPS (Meta Programming System).
+There are various ways to reach this, but we chose as a bases the powerfull Jetbrains MPS (Meta Programming System).

 {{% notice note %}}
 You should preinstall it from [here](https://www.jetbrains.com/mps/download)